Coronin: Function

 Yeast coronin Crn1 and Drosophila Dpod1 were found to crosslink the actin and microtubule cytoskeleton.
 Caenorhabditis elegans POD-1 and Drosophila coronin homologue regulate the actin cytoskeleton and are involved in vesicular trafficking.

 Seven different isoforms of coronin have been reported in mammals.
 The most well-studied isoforms are coronin 1 (Coronin 1A) and coronin 1B.
 Coronin 1 exerted an inhibitory effect on cellular steady-state F-actin formation via an Arp2/3-dependent mechanism.
 Whereas coronin 1 was required for chemokine-mediated migration, it was dispensable for T cell antigen receptor functions in T cells.
 Coronin 1B is required for efficient cell protrusion and migration.
 Coronin 1B inhibits the Arp2/3 complex activity by replacing it at the branched actin structure.
 Mammalian Coronin-7 does not interact with actin nor does it execute any actin mediated processes, but rather participates in Golgi trafficking.

 Although coronin is present in almost all eukaryotic organisms and has different functions, these proteins have all been shown to bind F-actin and localize in the dynamic F-actin rich area of cells.
-Coronin binds to ATP/ADP-Pi containing F-actin with much greater afinity compared to ADP containing F-actin, which might explain their unique cellular localization.
+Coronin binds to ATP/ADP-Pi containing F-actin with much greater affinity compared to ADP containing F-actin, which might explain their unique cellular localization.